San Jose State University: 20th Century

-In 1972, upon meeting criteria established by the board of trustees and the Coordinating Council for Higher Education, SJSC was granted university status, and the name was changed to California State University, San Jose.

-Finally, in 1974, the California legislature voted to change the school's name to San José State University.

-Historical milestones

 In 1922, the State Teachers College at San Jose adopted the Spartans as the school's official mascot and nickname.
 Mascots and nicknames prior to 1922 included the Daniels, the Teachers, the Pedagogues, the Normals and the Normalites.

 In 1930, the Justice Studies Department was founded as a two-year police science degree program.
 It holds the distinction of offering the first policing degree in the United States.
 A stone monument and plaque are displayed close to the site of the original police school near Tower Hall.